1894 Liechtenstein general election: Results

-The election of Oberland's Landtag members and substitutes was held on 16 May in Vaduz.
-Of Oberland's 118 electors, 114 were present.
-Oberland elected seven Landtag members and three substitutes.
+The election of Oberland's Landtag members and their deputies was held on 16 May in Vaduz Castle.
+All 114 of Oberland's electors were present for voting; Oberland elected seven Landtag members and three deputies.
 The election of Unterland's Landtag members and substitutes was held on 17 May in Mauren.
-Of Unterland's 74 electors, 73 were present.
-Unterland elected five Landtag members and two substitutes.
+Of Unterland's 74 electors, 73 were present for voting; Unterland elected five Landtag members and two deputies.